NathanielKBlan/BoredProject/README.md

 ## Requirements
 1. Java
 2. Javafx library (https://openjfx.io)
 3. If you want to run without having to set the classpath and other configuration options then use an IDE like Eclipse or          IntelliJ (Eclipse: https://www.eclipse.org/downloads/) (IntelliJ: https://www.jetbrains.com/idea/)
+    * Must add javafx library to classpath.
+For Eclipse and IntelliJ: Project Properties --> Java Build Path --> Classpath -->       Add Library